tomkerkhove/promitor/docs/operations/index.md

 - `503 Service Unavailable` - The scraper is unhealthy

 In the future, the endpoint will be more advanced by giving detailed status on dependencies as well.

+# Azure Resource Manager API - Consumption & Throttling
+Promitor exposes runtime metrics to provide insights on the API consumption of Azure Resource Manager API:

+- `promitor_ratelimit_arm` - Indication how many calls are still available before Azure Resource Manager is going to throttle us.
+Metric provides following labels:
+    - `tenant_id` - _Id of the tenant that is being interacted with_
+    - `subscription_id` - _Id of the subscription that is being interacted with_
+    - `app_id` - _Id of the application that is being used to interact with API_

 [&larr; back](/)